 All in all, it is important to be aware of the potential risks of chlorine and how it could affect one’s overall health.
 Although chlorine has a long history of being used to disinfect public drinking water, its continued presence at lower levels can still have adverse short- and long-term health effects that can potentially jeopardize one’s well-being.
 It’s vital to remember that although we may not immediately start to feel the effects of chlorine, further exposure through tap water could present problems down the road.

 Find Out What’s In Your Water

-At Rescue Air Heating and Cooling, we offer our customers a complimentary water test that measures the acidity and chlorine levels in their home’s tap water.
+At Rescue Air and Plumbing, we offer our customers a complimentary water test that measures the acidity and chlorine levels in their home’s tap water.
 We have these testing kits on every truck, so if you’d like your technician to run a test for you while they visit, all you have to do is ask!

 Looking for reliable water filtration system installation in the Dallas-Forth Worth area?
 Look no further than Rescue Air and Plumbing: (972) 201-3253.